The 17 Body Language Signs

 I never judge anyone guilty of any income or power level based on their dress.
 If

-someone is sitting at the $100 table at Blackjack that means he is going to be betting
+someone is sitting next to me at the $100 blackjack table, that means he is going to be betting

-#2 The man with power tends to appear *relaxed.* That is my general indicator #2.
+#2 Men with power tend to appear relaxed.
+That is my general indicator #2.
 If a guy

 is playing $100 chips and is in a nice conversation with me and not totally freaking out